What Is Logotherapy?

-Frankl viewed the "will" to find meaning as strong enough to overcome life's most serious challenges.
+Viktor Frankl viewed the "will" to find meaning as strong enough to overcome life's most serious challenges.
 To him, human freedoms were about self-discovery and your purpose in life.
 Learning more about logotherapy may help you decide if this therapy would benefit you.

-Who Was Victor Frankl?
+Who was Victor Frankl?

 Viktor Frankl was a psychiatrist who studied medicine and psychiatry at a Vienna medical school.
 He primarily focused on helping patients find meaning in their lives through responsible action and spirituality, which went on to be the core concepts of logotherapy, his primary contribution of psychotherapy to the realm of psychology.
 Viktor Frankl believed that many challenges in life come from an existential vacuum, where people do not have meaning, purpose, or direction in their lives.
 He hypothesized that this lack of meaning would lead to apathy, boredom, emptiness, or depression.

 His belief that meaning was the primary motivational force for human beings was a radical notion for psychologists of that age.
 As a result, he was shunned by some of the top psychologists of that time, including Alfred Adler and Sigmund Freud.
-Though Viktor Frankl's logotherapy and philosophy would eventually take off, it would not be without controversy.
+Though Viktor Frankl's philosophy would eventually take off, it would not be without controversy.

 Logotherapy now overlaps with many forms of modern trauma-informed therapy and how guilt and shame can impact individuals experiencing trauma.
 Frankl did not know that he was leading the way to research on treatment for trauma disorders, which helped many people find hope and healing after challenging experiences.